 Residential property owners can choose from four different garbage service levels to best meet their household’s needs.

-Information on your new designated hauler and collection day has been mailed to all homeowners and renters.
-You can also find this information by using our interactive map.
+You can find this information by using our interactive map.

 When is my garbage collection day?

 Check our interactive map for collection day information.

 Why do I need to bag my garbage?

 For public health and safety reasons, we require all residents to secure your garbage in bags.
 Loose garbage can pose as a safety hazard for garbage truck drivers who are emptying the carts.
 If there are storms or strong winds that tip the cart over, it’s important to have garbage securely tied so loose garbage does not end up littering our streets and alleys.
 Bagged garbage also keeps the garbage carts in good condition and decreases the likelihood of odors or pest damage.
 Garbage can be secured in any type of bag, such as plastic, paper (stapled or rolled tightly shut), or biodegradable bags.

 The rate/quote I previously had for garbage service is different than the new rates established for citywide garbage service.
 Why is this?